wullm/SOAP/compression/README.txt

  - a file that contains updated lossy compression filter names for some of the datasets, to deal with a bug in an earlier SOAP version.
 This should no longer be necessary, but is good to have just in case.

+This directory additionally contains a script that can be used to generate an empty SOAP catalogue for snapshots that have no halos, since SOAP will not run on those snapshots.